 Assuming you reside in New York, you were likely served with a Citation in person.
 Since a Citation looks and feels like a regular court summons, it gets people nervous.
-Being served with a Citation, does not necessarily mean that you are being sued, and in fact can work out in your favor.
-Yet, as we warned seven years ago, “if this were a friendly situation, you would most likely have received a waiver.”
+Being served with a Citation does not necessarily mean that you are being sued, and in fact, can work out in your favor.
+Yet, as we have warned, “if this were a friendly situation, you would most likely have received a waiver.”

-On the other hand, it is possible that you are receiving a Citation because a will requests for you to be the executor and that another secondary petitioner wishes to take on this role.
-Depending on the case you may want to challenge and object or acquiesce and waive any objections.
+On the other hand, you may be receiving a Citation because a will requests for you to be the executor and that another secondary petitioner wishes to take on this role.
+Depending on the case, you may want to challenge and object or consent and waive any objections.

 If you are unsure of the reason you are receiving a Citation, you can go to the court and ask to enter the Record Room to view a copy of the file.
 If you do not wish to do this alone or know the reason, or wish to file an objection, it is best to contact an experienced New York estate lawyer immediately.
 You can give us a call at (212) 233-1233.
 If you need an attorney for your Citation, call Albert Goodwin, Esq., a New York estate, guardianship, wills, trust, Medicaid and probate lawyer with over a decade of experience.